abenki/codebase-agent/README.md

 Chat with your codebase — locally and privately.

 ## 🚀 Getting Started
+The instructions here are given for using Craft Code with LM Studio running in the background.

 1. Set up environment variables
 Create a .env variable based on .env.example